-Basic knowledge about “Hall” (Reverb)
+Basic knowledge about “Reverb"

 The oldest natural effect we have is reverberation.